John van der Velden

 - source-backed claims

-- clear distinction between fact, interpretation, and uncertainty
+- clear distinction between fact, interpretation and uncertainty

-Reliable information, in this context, is not assumed — it is established through structured analysis.
+Reliable information, in this context, is not assumed.
+It is established through structured analysis.

 Editorial Position